-The lab final/lab quizzes are worth 50 % of your overall lab grade.
+The lab final is worth 50 % of your overall lab grade.
 The 2 content-graded lab reports are 30%.
-The remaining labs are worth 20 %).
-You will not be told which labs will be graded for content.
+The 2 effortgraded labs are worth 20 %.
+You will not be told which labs will be graded.

-I) Questions on Lecture (QL) assignments (only for physics 4C, and 4D)
+I) Questions on Lecture (QL) assignments (only for physics 4D)